Learning Gemara is one of the foundational pillars of Torah life.

 The Common Problem in Learning

-Many learners approach the Gemara without first learning the meanings of the words.
+Many students approach the Gemara without first learning the meaning of the words.

 They try to: